 If you want to get people talking about your product, however, you need to determine exactly how you’re going to stand out.

-The number one thing to do here is to play to your strengths.
+Your number one priority is to play to your strengths.
 Maybe this means using an influencer to spread your message.
-Maybe it means picking things up in the brand awareness department or focusing more on video marketing.
+Maybe it means picking up the pace in the brand awareness department or focusing more on video marketing.